K0sen/na-proteine/README.md

+#Na-proteine
+Project is in develope state.
 Database scheme is in root of the project - "na-proteine.sql".
-You can migrate it with yii2 using command "yii migrate".
+You can migrate it with yii2 using command "yii migrate" (lame implaintation in here (: ).
+I'm only a student and I recognize that my code is not perfect so I'll be appreciated if you write to me with some advices and critic.

 Yii 2 Basic Project Template
 ============================